Beate Hartinger-Klein: Life

-Hartinger-Klein is married and a mother of two.
+Hartinger-Klein is re-married and a mother of two.

 Political career

 Hartinger-Klein joined the Freedom Party in 1996.

 The same year, she was appointed to the board of the Styrian regional healthcare fund (Gesundsheitsfonds Steiermark).

 She successfully ran for a seat in the Styrian regional diet (Landtag) in 1995, serving from January 1996 to October 1999, and for a seat on the National Council in 1999, serving from October of that year to December 2002.

 Disillusioned with Jörg Haider after the Knittelfeld putsch in September 2002, Hartinger-Klein left the party, and politics in general.
 She declined to stand for the November 2002 National Council elections.
 Her seat on the Styrian healthcare fund board expired in 2003.

 She later rejoined the Freedom Party, but not until 2013.

 On 18 December 2017 she was appointed to lead the Ministry of Labor, Social Affairs and Consumer Protection as well as the Ministry of Health and Women's Affairs as a member of the first Kurz government.
 Her dual role was due to the fact that the government was planning to merge the two ministries.
 These plans having been implemented, Hartinger-Klein was appointed minister of labor, social affairs, health and consumer protection on 8 January 2018.